doesnotsitproperly/prime-tweaks/changes/smelt_rotten_flesh_into_leather.md

 Makes it possible to smelt Rotten Flesh into Leather.
+The recipe is added to the player's recipe book once they collect a piece of Rotten Flesh.

 ```json
 {